schedule-productions/warehouse/README.md

 > `meta.txt` will say whether a given model is Cryengine compatible.

 1. Set your cryengine directory by editing `configuration.py` and changing the appropriate variable.
-2. Copy `mark_for_cryengine.txt` to any model folders that you want in your cryengine game directory.
+2. Copy `utilities/mark_for_cryengine.txt` to any model folders that you want in your cryengine game directory.
 3. Run `cryengine_library_tool.py` to copy all of the models over.